victor-gil-sepulveda/pyRMSD/README.md

 - The statistics function code was adapted from the work of jjhaag@dreamincode.net (available [here](http://www.dreamincode.net/code/snippet1447.htm) ).

-- Kabsch algorithm code was adapted from the work of [Dr. Bosco K. Ho](http://boscoh.com/)
+- Kabsch algorithm code was adapted from the work of [Dr. Bosco K. Ho](http://boscoh.com/).
+I would like to give him special tanks for his help.

+- As far as I know the first CUDA implementation of QCP is from [Yutong Zhao](http://proteneer.com/blog/).
+He went a step further trying to improve memory coalescence by changing the coordinates overlay.
+Pitifully his code is not open source.